richcsst/Graphics-Framebuffer/README.md

 The "build-essential" tools need to be installed.
 This is generally a C compiler, linker, and standard C libraries (usually gcc variety).
 The module "Inline::C", which this module uses, requires it.
 Also, the package "kernel-headers".

 You should also install typical TTF fonts as well.
-I suggest the Windows fonts (fonts-wine), Ubuntu fonts (fonts-ubuntu) and anything else you wish to use.
+I suggest the FreeType fonts, the Windows fonts (fonts-wine), Ubuntu fonts (fonts-ubuntu) and anything else you wish to use.

 ## INSTALLATION